M47H13UK/metro-planner-manchester/README.md

 ![UI demo](demo_img.png)

-A small **summer university project**: a desktop GUI that plans journeys on the Manchester Metrolink.
+A **summer university project**: a desktop GUI that plans journeys on the Manchester Metrolink.
 Given a CSV of the network (stations, line colours, and travel times), it finds routes for **fastest total time** or **fewest line changes** and prints a readable itinerary.

 ---